 Welcome bonus: Platinum Card® from American Express

-Here’s why: The Platinum Card® from American Express offers 25,000 more bonus points than the American Express® Gold Card — and the spending requirement isn’t all that much higher.
+Here’s why: The Platinum Card® from American Express offers a higher welcome bonus than the American Express® Gold Card.

-While both cards offer generous welcome bonuses, the Platinum Card® from American Express offers much more potential value.
-Cardholders can earn 60,000 points after spending $5,000 on purchases within the first 3 months of opening the card.
+With the Platinum Card® from American Express, cardholders can earn 75,000 points after spending $5,000 on purchases within the first 6 months of opening the card.

-The American Express® Gold Card, on the other hand, will give new cardholders 35,000 points after spending at least $4,000 on purchases within 3 months of account opening.
-So the Platinum Card® from American Express offers 25,000 more bonus points with a minimum spending requirement of only $1,000 more.
+The American Express® Gold Card, on the other hand, will give new cardholders 60,000 points after spending at least $4,000 on purchases within 6 months of account opening.

 Bonus rewards rates: American Express® Gold Card